AbasimaEtim/Coffee-Shop-Sales-Report/README.md

 # Coffee Shop Sales Report

 ## Introduction:
-This documentation analyzes a coffee shop dataset focusing on coffee and tea sales performance over the past three months (April-June 2023).
+This documentation analyzes the dataset of a small coffee shop chain based in New York City, focusing on coffee and tea sales performance over the past three months (April-June 2023).
 Since understanding product performance and sales trends is important for informed decision-making within any industry, this analysis aims to uncover valuable insights to help the coffee shop optimize its product offerings, pricing, and marketing efforts.

 #### Tool Used: Power BI

 ## The Dataset:
-The Dataset was shared from:
+The Dataset from: Maven Analytics.
 Contains 1789404 records and 11 fields with names like;
 - transaction_id: Unique identifier for each transaction.
 - transaction_date: Date when the transaction occurred